talmai/web-traffic-generator/README.md

 # web-traffic-generator

-A quick and dirty HTTP/S "organic" traffic generator.
+A docker container of a quick and dirty HTTP/S "organic" traffic generator.

+### Available on Docker Hub

+`docker pull talmai/web-traffic-generator`

 ## About

 Just a simple (poorly written) Python script that aimlessly "browses" the internet by starting at pre-defined `ROOT_URLS` and randomly "clicking" links on pages until the pre-defined `MAX_DEPTH` is met.

-I created this as a noise generator to use for an Incident Response / Network Defense simulation.
-The only issue is that my simulation environment uses multiple IDS/IPS/NGFW devices that will not pass and log simple TCPreplays of canned traffic.
-I needed the traffic to be as organic as possible, essentially mimicking real users browsing the web.

-Tested on Ubuntu 14.04 & 16.04 minimal, but should work on any system with Python installed.
+Forked from [ReconInfoSec/web-traffic-generator](https://github.com/ReconInfoSec/web-traffic-generator).
+Pre-built with enough URLs in the config file to allow for simple deployment.

 [![asciicast](https://asciinema.org/a/304683.png)](https://asciinema.org/a/304683)